dalekurt/kube-ai/README.md

 ## Security Note

 Kube-AI stores API keys in the configuration file.
 In a production environment, you may want to implement more secure key storage methods or use environment variables for sensitive information.

+## Security

+### Supply Chain Security

+This project implements [SLSA Level 3](https://slsa.dev) supply chain security using the SLSA GitHub Actions workflow.
+This provides the following security guarantees:

+- **Build Provenance**: Cryptographic verification of how and where the software was built
+- **Source Integrity**: Verification that the source code hasn't been tampered with
+- **Build Integrity**: Protection against tampering during the build process
+- **Common Vulnerabilities**: Automated scanning for known vulnerabilities

+When downloading releases, you can verify their SLSA provenance to ensure they were built securely through our GitHub Actions workflows.